The Bankrate promise

 For example, if you want to transfer $5,000 to a new card that charges 0 percent interest for 12 months, you might be hit with a fee of $150 to $250.
 That’s still cheaper than a 12-month personal loan with an 11 percent interest rate, which would lead you to pay $302.90 in interest.

-If you’re considering a personal loan instead, you should know that some of them charge a loan origination fee — a one-time charge that is taken out of the total amount you receive.
+If you’re considering a personal loan, be aware that some charge a loan origination fee — a one-time charge that is taken out of the total amount you receive.
 However, banks and credit unions typically do not charge an origination fee on personal loans.

 Origination fees can be as high as 8 percent of the loan amount in some cases.
 In other words, if you asked for a $5,000 loan to consolidate credit card debt, you might receive $4,600, with a $400 origination fee deducted from your balance.

-Why it’s important: Nobody likes paying unnecessary fees, so make sure that you are aware of what fees will be charged.
-However, it may make sense to pay some fees to secure a lower interest rate or other favorable terms.
+Why it’s important: Nobody likes paying unnecessary fees, so make sure you’re aware of any fees you’ll be charged.
+Take the time to run the numbers, however, as it may make sense to pay some fees to secure a lower interest rate or other favorable terms.

 3. Fixed rates and payment schedule